VBScript: Windows script file

+HTML Application

 An HTML Application (HTA) is styled after HTML.
 The HTML in the file is used to generate the user interface, and a scripting language such as VBScript is used for the program logic.
 The files have extension .hta and can be executed using mshta.exe.

+Windows Script Component

-VBScript (and JScript) can also be used in a Windows Script Component, an ActiveX-enabled script class that can be invoked by other COM-enabled applications.
+VBScript can also be used in a Windows Script Component, an ActiveX-enabled script class that can be invoked by other COM-enabled applications.
 These files have extension .wsc.

-VBScript is simple to create and can be coded using an easy to use text editor like Notepad.
-A simple VBScript saved by the .vbs extension can be run on a Windows system by double clicking it.

 Functionality

 Language features

-The language of VBScript is modeled on Visual Basic, and therefore can be reviewed using similar categories: procedures, control structures, constants, variables, user interaction, array handling, date/time functions, error handling, mathematical functions, objects, regular expressions, string manipulation, and so on.